TheOdinProject/curriculum/nodeJS/express/controllers.md

 <div class="lesson-note lesson-note--tip" markdown="1">

 The asyncHandler function in the `express-async-handler` library is just 6 lines of code.
-Try to take a guess on how it's implemented and then do [check out the source code](https://github.com/Abazhenov/express-async-handler/blob/master/index.js) for yourself.
+Try to take a guess on how it's implemented and then do [check out the asyncHandler source code](https://github.com/Abazhenov/express-async-handler/blob/master/index.js) for yourself.

 </div>

 #### With a middleware

 Remember our earlier discussion about a "special type of middleware"?
 Let's dive into that now.
 An error middleware function handles all errors in our application that come down from other middleware functions.
-We commonly place this error middleware function at the very end of the application code.
-This placement ensures it's the last middleware function executed and only handles errors bubbling down from preceding middleware functions.
+We want to place this error middleware function at the very end of the application code to ensure it's the last middleware function executed and only handles errors bubbling down from preceding middleware functions.

 Add the following code in `app.js` at the end of all middleware functions in our application: